Buy Noughts and Crosses and the sequel Knife Edge in a 2 for 1 package here

 Recommended Reading Age: 14+

 Critically acclaimed author, Malorie Blackman, tackles issues of race in this reversing of segregation in an alternate dystopian landscape of England in the 1960s.
 Persephone (Sephy) Hadley is a dark-skinned Cross and daughter of a successful politician.
-Her childhood friend Callum is a Nought with light skin and his Mother is a former employee of the Hadleys as Sephy’s Nanny.
-When tensions rise, secrets are revealed and Callum’s Mother Meggie is fired from her position in the household, the friends struggle to maintain their relationship despite the harsh judgement of those who cannot understand their connection.
+Her childhood friend, Callum, is a Nought with light skin, and his Mother is a former employee of the Hadleys as Sephy’s Nanny.
+When tensions rise, secrets are revealed, and Callum’s Mother Meggie is fired from her position in the household, the friends struggle to maintain their relationship despite the harsh judgement of those who cannot understand their connection.
 When Callum and the Noughts are finally granted access to Sephy’s Cross school, peer pressure mounts and their friendship is tested.
-Amidst a backdrop of political strife and rebellion, how much does the colour of your skin define who you are and where your allegiances lie?
+Amidst a backdrop of political strife and rebellion, how much does the color of your skin define who you are and where your allegiances lie?

 Noughts and Crosses